-The Arc has many position statements which are written jointly with AAIDD; for each of those joint position statements, a notice is included on the statement in this document.
-In addition, each statement includes a last reviewed/revised date at the end of the statement (for example, Rev'd 2018).
+Joint statements: The Arc has many position statements which are written jointly with the American Association on Intellectual and Developmental Disabilities (AAIDD); for each of those joint position statements, a notice is included on the statement in this document.
+In addition, each statement includes a last reviewed/revised date at the end of the statement.

-The statements are organized in the following sections: Quality of Life, Rights, Life in the Community, and Systems.
+Organization: The statements are organized in the following sections: Quality of Life, Rights, Life in the Community, and Systems.